deadlyvipers/dojo_rules/kill_list.md

 * Repeated code blocks
 * Bad variable names

-Yeah right, this is some grievance...
+Yeah right, this is some grievance..